bjax25/Z-BOT/README.md

 ---

 ## Installation
-PartyBot requires Python 3.6.1  or greater.
+Z-BOT requires Python 3.6.1  or greater.
 If you need Python 3.6.1+, you can get it from here: [Python 3.6.1 Download](https://www.python.org/downloads/release/python-361/ "Python 3.6.1 Download").

 1. Install the required dependencies.